Huertz/Module-Challenge-1/assets/README.md

 GIVEN a webpage meets accessibility standards
-WHEN I view the source code is clean and understandable THEN I find semantic HTML elements in thier correct format WHEN I view the structure of the HTML elements it starts from header and end in footerd THEN I find that the elements follow a logical structure independent of styling and positioning WHEN I view the image elements are in the place that they should THEN I find accessible alt attributes to add comments to make the website accessible for everybody
+WHEN I view the source code is clean and understandable THEN I find semantic HTML elements in thier correct format WHEN I view the structure of the HTML elements it starts from header and end in footer THEN I find that the elements follow a logical structure independent of styling and positioning WHEN I view the image elements are in the place that they should THEN I find accessible alt attributes to add comments to make the website accessible for everybody